 Honesty and Integrity: MARC ANTHONY GIZZI APPRAISAL & CONSULTING

-When busy with an order, we follow the highest ethical standards possible.
-Doing assignments on contingency fees is never an option.
-That is, we don't agree to do an appraisal report and collect payment on the contingency of the loan closing.
+MARC ANTHONY GIZZI APPRAISAL & CONSULTING holds itself to the industry standards and rules set in place for ethics.
+We won't accept anything less from ourselves.
+We never do assignments on contingency fees.
+That is, we can't agree to do an appraisal report and get paid only if the loan closes.
 We don't do assignments on percentage fees.
-That is perhaps the appraisal professions most important rule, because it would tend to make appraisers inflate the value of homes or properties to increase their fee.
-We set ourselves to a higher standard.
-Other unprofessional practices may be established by state law or professional organizations to which an appraiser belongs.
+That is perhaps the appraisal industries most important rule, because it would tend to make appraisers up the value of homes or properties to increase their paycheck.
+We don't do that.
+Other unprofessional practices may be defined by state law or professional organizations to which an appraiser belongs.

-The Uniform Standards of Professional Appraisal Practice (USPAP) also defines unethical behavior as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," as well as other situations.
+The Uniform Standards of Professional Appraisal Practice (USPAP) also states unethical behavior as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," as well as other situations.
 We diligently follow these rules to the letter which means you can rest easy knowing we are doing everything we can to objectively determine the home or property value.